Emm-pi/Event-Log-Generation-Bundestag/README.md

 # Event-Log-Generation-Bundestag
-Masterthesis at HUmboldt Universität zu Berlin
+Masterthesis at Humboldt-Universität zu Berlin

 All event logs were created in the context of a master thesis in 2023.